Aerangis

 Aerangis, abbreviated as Aergs in horticultural trade, is a genus of the Orchid family (Orchidaceae).
 The name of this genus has been derived from the Greek words 'aer' (air) and 'angos' (urn), referring to the form of the lip.
 It is the type genus of the subtribe Aerangidinae, which has recently been subsumed in the subtribe Angraecinae.
 Approximately 50 species in this genus are known mostly from tropical Africa, but also from the Comoro Islands, Madagascar and Sri Lanka.

+Description

 Species are usually epiphytic, sometimes lithophytic small orchids, resembling Vandas in appearance.
 Their large, waxy, star-shaped flowers are generally white, cream-colored or yellow.
 They show a long, nectar-filled spur, often longer than the flower itself.
 There is a single stem with many flowers on a long raceme.
 The lip is flat and resembles the petals and sepals.
 They give off an agreeable smell during the night.
 There are six to ten parallel-veined, fleshy, evergreen leaves.